 The appropriate response to a ‘heart’ level communication is empathy, understanding, and affection, while a ‘head’ level communication can be responded to with words of advice and possible solutions.

-3. Do draw each other out – Don’t miss all the clues
+3. Don’t miss all the clues

 Drawing each other out is undoubtedly one of the most effective communication strategies in a marriage.
 This requires responding to each other’s words in such a way that your spouse feels invited and encouraged to share more, and on a deeper level.